g2384/GitHelper/README.md

 ## Features

+### Manage branches

 - show which branch has been merged into a specified branch
 - show which branch has been removed in origin
-- delete branches
+- delete a branch

+### Export commit messages

-- export commit messages in a specified format
+- in a specified format
+- from a date
+- until a date